-During the final review cycle, Tthe County Attorney shall review the final plat, the signed subdivision improvements agreement (if applicable), the current title report and the financial guarantee (if applicable) for ensuring completion of the improvements to verify compliance with the County's dedication and financial guarantee requirements.
+During the final review cycle, the County Attorney shall review the final plat, the signed subdivision improvements agreement (if applicable), the current title report and the financial guarantee (if applicable) for ensuring completion of the improvements to verify compliance with the County's dedication and financial guarantee requirements.
 The County Attorney also may review public easements, protective covenants and other documents where applicable.
-Upon approval of the items specified in this section, the County Attorney shall sign the plat in the appropriate signature block and forward the plat to the County Zoning Administrator for presentation to the County Commission.

 6-1-190.
-Review by the County Commission Development Review Committee - Final Subdivisions.
+Review by the Development Review Committee - Final Subdivisions.

-Within a reasonable time eighteen (18) months following the signing approval of the final preliminary plat by the Planning Commission and the County staff, the final plat shall be submitted to the County Commission Development Review Committee for its review and consideration.
+Within eighteen (18) months following the approval of the preliminary plat by the Planning Commission, the final plat shall be submitted to the Development Review Committee for its review and consideration.
 There shall be up to three (3) review cycles for the final plat; All rounds of reviews shall be completed within 20 business days of receiving the complete application (as outlined in Section 6-1-140) or an updated plat.
 A review cycle shall not be considered complete until the applicant has complied with all review comments.
-The County Commission shall not be bound by the recommendations of the County staff, or the Planning Commission and may set its own conditions and requirements consistent with this Code.
-If the County Commission Development Review Committee determines that the final plat is in conformity with the requirements of this Code, other applicable ordinances, and any reasonable conditions as recommended by the County's staff and Planning Commission or on the County Commission's own initiative, and that all fees have been paid as required, and that the County Commission is satisfied with the final plat of the subdivision, it may approve the final plat.
-If the County Commission Development Review Committee determines that the final plat is not in conformity with this Code or other applicable ordinances, or any reasonable conditions imposed, it may discontinue processing until the plat is brought into compliance or disapprove the final plat specifying the reasons that the plat does not and cannot meet County standards for an approval for such disapproval.
-Within one year after the County Commission Development Review Committee has terminated processing or disapproved denied any plat, the subdivider may file with the County's Community Development Department a plat altered to meet the requirements deficiencies identified by of the County Commission Development Review Committee.
-No final plat shall have any force or effect unless the same has been approved by the County Commission Development Review Committee and signed by the County Commission Chair and recorded by the County Recorder.
+If the Development Review Committee determines that the final plat is in conformity with the requirements of this Code, other applicable ordinances, and that all fees have been paid as required, it may approve the final plat.
+If the Development Review Committee determines that the final plat is not in conformity with this Code or other applicable ordinances, it may discontinue processing until the plat is brought into compliance or disapprove the final plat specifying the reasons that the plat does not and cannot meet County standards for an approval.
+Within one year after the Development Review Committee has terminated processing or denied any plat, the subdivider may file with the County's Community Development Department a plat altered to meet the deficiencies identified by the Development Review Committee.
+No final plat shall have any force or effect unless the same has been approved by the Development Review Committee and recorded by the County Recorder.

 6-1-200.
-Security for Public Improvements.
+Security for Improvements.